radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 ## Overview

+At a basic level, the primary purpose of RadiantOne Synchronization is synchronizing objects across disparate data sources.

 RadiantOne includes Event Listeners for databases and directories.
 An Event Listener has a change event detection mechanism that can be configured to listen for changes on a source object.
 Some examples are:

 - A SQL Server Event Listener for database/catalog PUBS